HomeBlog

 3. State Mandated In-House System

-Within the state mandated in-house system, states are to develop and manage their own EVV solutions that all home care agencies must use.
-In comparison to other models, this one places a greater administrative burden on the state.
+Within the state-mandated in-house system, states must develop and manage EVV solutions that all home care agencies must use.
+Compared to other models, this one places a greater administrative burden on the state.

 4. State Mandated External Vendor Model

-This type of approach ensures standardization and access to all data by the state.
-Again, it is the state's responsibility to provide education on the EVV operations.
+This approach ensures standardization and access to all data by the state.
+Again, the state is responsible for providing education on EVV operations.

 5. Open Choice Model

 Under this model, the state selects an EVV vendor that agencies can use free of charge.
-Service providers can also choose to work with another vendor instead of a state-sponsored one, but in that case they have to cover the expenses.
+Service providers can also work with another vendor instead of a state-sponsored one.
+Still, they have to cover the expenses in that case.

-Healthcare organizations that opt for alternative solutions need to be aware that they have to use the ones that can integrate with the state’s data aggregator.
+Healthcare organizations that opt for alternative solutions must be aware that they must use the ones that integrate with the state’s data aggregator, such as Sandata, HHAeXchange, or other solutions sponsored in the state.

 How Can Right EVV Solutions Benefit Home Care Agencies?